nightconcept/any2/project/guidelines.md

   - **Indentation:** 2 spaces, no tabs.
   - **Column Limit:** 100 characters.
   - **Whitespace, Braces, Line Wrapping:** Adhere to the detailed rules in the Google C# Style Guide.
 This includes rules like no line break before an opening brace, and braces used even when optional.
-  - **Tooling:**
-    - `dotnet format` will be used to help enforce formatting rules.
-    - An `.editorconfig` file will be added to the project root, configured to align with the Google C# Style Guide's formatting and style rules (e.g., indentation, column limit, using directives order).
   - Format the `using` directives with specific spacing.
 Place all System.* directives first, followed by a blank line.
 Then, group other using directives (like third-party libraries or project-specific namespaces) logically, and insert a blank line between each distinct group.
 For example, list System usings, then a blank line, then Night usings, then a blank line, then SDL3 usings, rather than listing them all contiguously.
   -`using` directives should NEVER have any comments associated with them or on the same line
-- **Linting:**
-  - **Tooling:** Utilize Roslyn Analyzers provided with the .NET SDK.
-  - The `.editorconfig` file will be configured to enable and set the severity of analyzer rules to align with the principles of the Google C# Style Guide.
-This includes rules related to naming, organization, and other code quality aspects.
 - **Naming Conventions:**
   - **General Rules Summary:**
     - Names of classes, methods, enumerations, public fields, public properties, namespaces: `PascalCase`.